ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_editing/Mirror_cross_stitch_blocks.md

 ## To mirror blocks of cross stitches...

-1Select the stitch block to mirror.
+1. Select the stitch block to mirror.

-2Click the Mirror Selection Horizontal icon.
+2. Click the Mirror Selection Horizontal icon.

 ![cross-stitch_editing00035.png](assets/cross-stitch_editing00035.png)